zhandos717/doc/en/fields/belongs-to.md

 BelongsTo::make('Country', 'country')
 ```

-If you do not specify `$relationName`, the name of the relationship will be determined automatically based on `$label` (according to camelCase rules).
+If you do not specify `$relationName`, the name of the relationship will be determined automatically based on `$label` (by camelCase rules).

 ```php
 class CountryResource extends ModelResource